Church Hospitality Ministry: How to Welcome & Engage Visitors

 When you host events and activities, be flexible and willing to adapt them to meet the needs of different audiences.
 For example, if you know there will be a lot of kids at an upcoming event, add kid-friendly elements that will keep children engaged and make it more appealing for families to attend.
 Don’t dogmatically stick to one narrow way of hosting events and ignore the context around them.

 People are busier than ever and while it would be nice if the world was less hectic for all of us, the reality is that it’s not likely to change any time soon.
-Knowing that members, volunteers and event visitors have their own busy schedules to attend to, be willing to rotate schedules to accommodate their commitments.
+Know that members, volunteers and event visitors have busy schedules and be willing to rotate schedules to accommodate their commitments.

 If you’re too fixed in your event and activity schedule and not willing to move things around to allow people to take part, they’ll either not show or will get burned out trying to get to everything on their schedule and eventually, they may stop participating out of fatigue.